-City of Belfast Crematorium - Income Generation (deferred at October's Meeting)
+City of Belfast Crematorium Income Generation Options

 The Chairperson reminded the Committee that, at its meeting on 8th October, it had deferred consideration of a report which had outlined a range of options for consideration in respect of income generation at the City of Belfast Crematorium.
 That deferral had been agreed to enable Members to consider in greater detail the cost implications of the options.